ethereum/EIPs/EIPS/eip-Claimable_Token.md

 #### active

-User can make part of token balance 'active' as deposit to ensure micropayments.
+User can make part of token balance 'active' as deposit to ensure micropayments.
 Token can only be claimed form active balance.
 This works likes 'increaseAllowance' in ERC20 with additional check on amount of active balance should be less equal than token balance.

 | Parameter | Description |
 | ---------|-------------|